susanev/uw-hcde-creative-computing/lessons/week1/portfolio.md

 ## Create your portfolio repository
 1. Login to [Github](https://github.com/)
 1. Click the + in the upper-right corner and choose _New repository_
-1. Fill in a repository name (e.g., portfolio, hcde_portfolio, etc)
+1. Fill in a repository name (e.g., portfolio, hcde-portfolio, etc)
 1. Check _Initialize this repository with a README_
 1. Click _Create repository_